mbf2139/Module_2_Challenge/Primary/loan_qualifier_app/README.md

 ## Usage

-1. To use the Loan Qualifier simply open the loan_qualifier_app folder within the Starter_Code-2 folder of the repository and run the. ***app.py*** file.
+1. To use the Loan Qualifier simply open the loan_qualifier_app folder within the Primary folder of the repository and run the. ***app.py*** file.

 '''python app.py
 '''